To

 The Board on recommendation of Nomination

-In terms of the applicable provisions of the Act read with the rules framed thereunder and the SEBI Listing Regulations, your Board has adopted and amended a Policy for appointment, removal and remuneration of Directors, Key Managerial Personnel ("KMP") and Senior Management Personnel and also on Board Diversity, Succession Planning and Evaluation of Directors.
+In terms of the applicable provisions of the Act read with the rules framed thereunder and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (SEBI Listing Regulations), your Board has adopted and amended a Policy for appointment, removal and remuneration of Directors, Key Managerial Personnel ("KMP") and Senior Management Personnel and also on Board Diversity, Succession Planning and Evaluation of Directors.

 Meetings:

-During the year under review, five (5) board meetings held during the financial year ended 31 March 2024.
-These were held on 18 May 2023,
+During the year under review, Five (5) board meetings held during the financial year ended 31 March 2025.
+These were held on 17 May 2024,

 8. EXTRACT OF ANNUAL RETURN: